jankislinger/icebear/README.md

 We'll move the binary somewhere outside the project at some point.

 ### Step 3: Add logo to the mimetype

+This is just experimental.
+Adding logo in previous step should have worked.
+The downside is that the project needs to stay at the same location.

 ```shell
 export SIZE=256